Hans-Ulrich Klose: Recognition

-In March 2013 the Congressional Study Group on Germany presented Klose with the inaugural International Statesmanship Award in appreciation "for his longstanding service to strengthening the US-German relationship".
+In March 2013 the Congressional Study Group on Germany presented Klose with the inaugural International Statesmanship Award "for his longstanding service to strengthening the US-German relationship".

-Personal life
+Personal life and death

-Since 1992 Hans-Ulrich Klose has been married to his third wife, a physician.
-He has two daughters and two sons from his first two marriages.
+From 1992 Hans-Ulrich Klose was married to his third wife, a physician.
+He had two daughters and two sons from his first two marriages.
+He died from complications of Alzheimer's disease on 6 September 2023, at the age of 86.